Image

 IKEA to explore off the grid solutions in collaboration with WIRED UK

-IKEA believes in providing as many people as possible with the means to create a better everyday life.
 Today, a lot of people lack access to the common water, energy and communications grid, which in many cases are key to make life at home work.
-That is why we want to explore independent off the grid solutions that allow people to be less dependent on existing systems.
-This is a huge challenge in need of many competences working together.
-IKEA will take this on in collaboration with WIRED UK and their extensive network of creatives.
+IKEA wants to explore off-grid solutions that allow people to be less dependent on existing systems.
+This is a huge challenge in need of many competences working together, which is why IKEA will take this on in collaboration with WIRED UK and their extensive network of creatives.

 Around the world, more than one billion people lack access to electricity.
 Add housing, water and plumbing and the numbers become even bigger.
 With urbanization, even more people will be dependent on a flawless infrastructure in big cities.
 But with catastrophes linked to climate change, this infrastructure is being challenged.
 Alongside this, there is a growing number of people that want to be independent, be self-sufficient.
 This is why IKEA in collaboration with WIRED UK will explore off the grid solutions.